General Electric Building: Reception

 At the time of its completion, the General Electric Building was characterized as being in a Gothic style, as the term "Art Deco" had not become popularized yet.
 A 1931 article in The New York Times described the building as being Gothic in design, as did the retail brochures issued by Cushman & Wakefield, which was originally in charge of leasing out the building's space.
 George Shepard Chappell, writing in The New Yorker under the pseudonym "T-Square", wrote that the General Electric Building was "Gothic in line and modern in detail".
 By the late 20th century, the General Electric Building was being described as Art Deco.
 In the 1978 Macmillian Encyclopedia of Architects, Christopher Gray described the building as "explicitly Art Deco".

 Reviews of the design were mostly positive.
 While Chappell wrote that the General Electric Building was "a little too consciously picturesque", he admired the building's rounded corner.
 Lewis Pilcher described the building in the 1931 Americana Annual as "superbly conceived [...] with grace and suavity."
 Arnold Lehman wrote in 1971 that the building was "noteworthy for its highly original decorative treatment", saying that "the sculpted figures in the crown go as unnoticed as the beautifully detailed clock" on the building's northeastern corner.
 According to the New York City Landmarks Preservation Commission (LPC), the building is a "major example" of Art Deco architecture and its style is "both symbolic and expressive of the building's function".
 Architecture writer Carter B. Horsley stated that the building's design was an "unofficial campanile to the church" immediately behind.

 Later reviews continued to praise the design.
 Robert A. M. Stern wrote in his 1987 book New York 1930, "Not only was its base a sophisticated piece of urban infill, but its tower was a jewel in New York's skyscraper crown."
 The AIA Guide to New York City stated that the building's "Art Deco details at both street and sky are both sumptuous and exuberant."
 According to Peter Pennoyer, the building was distinctive "not only in its powerful and sculptural massing but also in its colorful and adept combination of the Gothic and Art Deco styles".
+Architecture professor Andrew Dolkart, referring to the General Electric Building and the Waldorf Astoria, said in 2021 that "The dance between those two great Art Deco buildings was something that people interested in the New York skyline noticed right away".

 Landmark designations

 The building's exterior was designated a New York City landmark by the LPC in 1985.
 Although separate "interior landmark" designations existed, the lobby was not designated as a landmark because of opposition from General Electric.
 570 Lexington Avenue was added to the National Register of Historic Places on January 28, 2004.
+Speaking about the landmark designations of the General Electric Building and the neighboring Waldorf Astoria and St. Bartholomew's Church, Frank Mahan of Skidmore, Owings & Merrill said the designations "preserved a unique urban composition with a spiraling upward thrust".